 2. Learn More About the History of England

-You will be able know more about the history simply by visiting some of the historical sites such as the Tower of London, Trafalgar Square and Baker Street.
+You will be able know more about the history simply by visiting some of the historical sites in London England.
+For instance, the Tower of London, Trafalgar Square and Baker Street.
 This magnificent city has a wealth of history whose prominence stretches thousands of years and fascinating attractions appear to be around practically every single corner.
 Equally important attractions are Kensington Palace and Westminster Abbey.
 In fact, in Westminster Abbey, you can see the graves of several famous Britons.
 In this case, you’ll see Stephen Hawking, Sir Isaac Newton and in Poets Corner, Charles Dickens.

 Related: Virginia’s Wine and Hunt Country

 You have the unique opportunity to live in another country and study under some of the best professors in the world.
 Whether it’s English or another language, there’s no question you will have a high quality of education.
 This is also an opportunity to improve your study skills, as well as your self confidence.
 Of all these 10 reasons, your education abroad may rank at the top.
 In fact, you may agree with this assessment.